G00232918/data_representation_project/README.md

 * Run maxi_server.py
 * Copy the URL in the cmdr terminal in your chosen browser.
 * Login details:
-Username - User
+Username - user
-Password -Password
+Password -password

 ### How to run it on pythonanywhere